Scout24/snakepit/README.md

 * Delete pip and conda after installing everything to remove the temptation to install things as root on the box.
 In fact, perhaps make a 'debug' yaml flag that allows to craete such packages.
-* In case we want to install c-extensions, we may need to add c-compiler and other things.